yairp03/picoGym/General Skills/Static ain't always noise/README.md

 ## Solution 2:

-The bash scripts actually runs `strings` on the binary, so we can just run it ourselves:
+The bash scripts actually runs the [strings](https://linux.die.net/man/1/strings) command on the binary, so we can just run it ourselves:

 ```bash
 $ strings static | grep pico